Docent, Community Outreach

 Docents share information about nature and the Authority's mission and work, leading groups on fun, educational programs and activities.

 Trail Patrol, Docent, and Community Outreach roles are open to anyone 18 years of age and older.
 Youth aged 14-17 are welcome in the Land Stewards Program or for Internship and Special Projects with parental consent.
-Contact Dana for more information.
+Contact Gavin for more information.